sovrynn/ecdo/5-TOOLS-DEV/dev/rotational-path-kml/README.md

 - Blue lines (104 degrees) are the part of the Earth that will rotate into the orange and red lines
 - Orange and red lines will rotate into the green lines (104 degrees)

-## Starter KML file
+## Starter KML, Shapefiles

-`khafre.kml` is a KML file generated from the script, with rotation lines covering pretty much all locations, centered around Khafre, for those who just want a quick way to see rotation lines without running the script.
+`starters/khafre.kml` is a KML file generated from the script, with rotation lines covering pretty much all locations, centered around Khafre, for those who just want a quick way to see rotation lines without running the script.
+Corresponding Shapefile in `starters/shapefile/`.

 ## Notes